Rydklvr/homepage/content/posts/working-from-home.md

 #### Cycling

-I started cycling (a lot, [here](https://www.strava.com/athletes/15811815)'s my Strava) about 40 km a day.
+I started cycling (a lot, [here's my Strava profile](https://www.strava.com/athletes/15811815))about 40 km a day.
 I think this is one of the most important things I did.
 It gave a massive boost to my mental health, and since I was a beginner, I could see improvements pretty much every time I went out.
 Using Strava meant I could gamify and see how my times and average speeds were improving.

 #### Accepting WFH